DannyelPina/product-api/README.md

 # Product managment
-## Simple REST API with AdonisJS, based on TDD and Migration managment
+## Simple REST API with AdonisJS, based on TDD and Migration management

 This is a pratical guide to show how to build API with Adonis, based on Test-Driven Development and Migration.
 On this exemple we used the SQLite database.